learnwithparam/website/content/blog/learn-react-hooks-by-building-books-search/index.md

 This will be a multipart series.

 1. Basic books search page using react and google API
+2. Error Handling and loading state for the application
-2. Refactoring the code to separate components and state management
+3. Refactoring the code to separate components and state management
-3. Error Handling and loading state for the application
 4. Create book detail page with routing using react router
 5. Styling the page with CSS Modules
+6. Lazy loading components and pages
-6. Testing the app using jest and other kids
+7. Testing the app using jest and other kids

 ## React app setup